kghosein/front_end-help/resources.md

 ## Other Tools
 - <https://pixlr.com/> online image editor and more
-- <https://image.online-convert.com/> online image format converter (good thing is that it do not change or add something to the image name)
+- <https://image.online-convert.com/> online image format converter (good thing is that it does not change or add something to the image name)
 - <https://www.favicon-generator.org/> generate favicons from images

 ---